-Dr. David Taylor has been the Associate Director for Systems Support and Analysis of IPOR since 2009.
-He consults on survey design and questionnaires, manages and administers the survey system, and serves as head programmer for the surveys.
-Taylor also works with Dr. Wilson to obtain results and perform statistical weighting and analysis of those results.
-He is an associate professor of mathematics at Roanoke and serves as the chairperson for the Dept. of Mathematics, Computer Science and Physics.
-He earned an M.A. and Ph.D. in Mathematics from the University of Virginia and a B.S. degree in Mathematics and Computer Science from Lebanon Valley College in Pennsylvania.
+Dr. David Taylor has been the Director of the Institute for Policy and Opinion Research since 2021.
+Prior to being Director, he served as the Associate Director for Systems Support and Analysis.
+He consults on survey design and questionnaires, manages and administers the survey system, serves as head programmer and analysis for the surveys, and works with the amazing team on the evolution and expansion of IPOR.
+He is a professor of mathematics at Roanoke and serves as the Associate Dean for Academic Affairs and General Education.
+He earned an M.A. and Ph.D. in mathematics from the University of Virginia and a B.S. degree in mathematics and computer science from Lebanon Valley College in Pennsylvania.
 In addition to journal articles and conference presentations, Taylor is the author of "The Mathematics of Games: An Introduction to Probability"(CRC Press/Taylor & Francis, 2015).

-Dr. Alice Louise Kassens is the John S. Shannon Professor of Economics at Roanoke College, a Senior Analyst with the Institute for Policy and Opinion Research, and a member of Governor McAuliffe's Joint Advisory Board of Economists.
-She produces the quarterly reports on consumer sentiment, inflation expectations, and real estate indexes for Virginia.
+Dr. Alice Louise Kassens is the John S. Shannon Professor of Economics at Roanoke College, a senior analyst with the Institute for Policy and Opinion Research, director of the Center for Economic Freedom, and a member of the Governor’s Joint Advisory Board of Economists.
+Kassens is a past-president of the Virginia Association of Economists.
+She produces the quarterly reports on consumer sentiment, inflation expectations and real estate indexes for Virginia.
 Kassens was awarded a Franklin Grant in 2012 from the American Philosophical Society for research on clinical depression.
 In 2013, Cengage Learning awarded Kassens a "Best in Class" teaching award.
-Kassens earned a B.A. in economics and history from the College of William and Mary and Ph.D. in economics from North Carolina State University.
+Kassens’ book, The Intemperance Movement: Economic Adaptation to Prohibition, will be published in the summer of 2019.
+Kassens holds a bachelor’s degree in economics and history from the College of William and Mary and a doctorate in economics from North Carolina State University.
 Her areas of specialty are labor and health economics.